pbiswell/pixeldifference/README.md

 ## Intro

 This package is for comparing pixel differences between two images.
 It will check the same pixel positions on both images.
-This can be used to compare how different an image is to the original after compression or editing.
+This can be used to compare how different an image is to the original after compression or editing, for example.

-If one image is cropped, for example, you can use ignoreSize=True to only compare the area which is present in both images.
+Due to some functions being relatively slow on large images, I will recode them into C in a future update.

+Please note that I am not educated in colour science.
+If there are any mistakes in implementations or calculations, please let me know and I will fix them as soon as possible.
+Thank you.

 ## Requirements

-You need python3 and pillow to use this package.
+You need python3, pillow, and numpy to use this package.

 ```
 pip install pillow

+pip install numpy
 ```

 ## Installation